bioinfolabic/protein_folding_datasets/README.md

 ## Path Programs
 ### ▪ rg.py:
-For each pathway this program recalculates the values of RgAll, RgH, and RgP and saves it to a .txt file.
+For each pathway this program calculates the values of the RgAll, RgH, and RgP, and saves it to a .txt file.
 Before run the program, change the following data by the desired input files:
 ```
 n_arquivos = 1000                                                               # number of pathways
 s = "ABBABBABABBAB"                                                             # AB protein sequence